Discover more from The Retroist

 The checks have been cashed and the Cart Art coffers are filled to the brim with greenbacks from our corporate sponsors, so we are going to have to pony up and look at the strange world of Advergames.

 What is an Advergame you ask?
-You know how in modern video games you will have real world products and advertisements in the backgrounds?
-Well take that and multiply it by a thousand.
-In these games you will find mascots and items placed for no other reason then to provide another avenue of brain invading advertisement space.
+You know how in modern video games, you will have real world products and advertisements in the backgrounds?
+Well, take that and multiply it by a thousand.
+In these games, you will find mascots and items placed for no other reason than to provide another avenue of brain invading advertisement space.
 So without further ado, let’s take a look at some Advergame Cartridge Art.

 For those not around in the 1980′s, or maybe those with foggy memories, The Noid was a mascot for Domino’s Pizza.
 The general principle behind the character of The Noid was that he would void the freshness of your pizza so you would have to “Avoid the Noid.”
 Yo Noid! was made by Capcom. . . .wait Capcom?
 My dear sweet creator of such awesome Nintendo games as Ducktales, Megaman and Bionic Commando sold out and made this 8 bit billboard?

-Bad form Capcom, bad form.
-This cover, is not too bad so at least the in house Capcom artist did their job well.
+Bad form, Capcom, bad form.
+This cover, is not too bad, so at least the in house Capcom artist did their job well.
 I mean, don’t you want to hurl yourself from crane held i-beam to crane held i-beam via a pogo stick/pizza crusher while careless twirling your yo-yo?
-At least if you bought this game you got a 1 dollar off coupon some Domino’s.
+At least if you bought this game, you got a 1 dollar off coupon for some Domino’s.
 Thanks.
-You think if you plucked down the 40 to 50 bucks for this game new, Domino’s could have maybe thrown in some free bread sticks or a buy one get one free coupon.
+You think if you plucked down the 40 to 50 bucks for this game new, Domino’s could have maybe thrown in some free bread sticks or a buy one, get one free coupon.
 Just 1 stinking dollar off!